 A new issue of our diocesan newsletter, "First Fruits," is now available.
 In this edition, Father Gary Joseph Breton discusses "Stewardship of the Priest."
 In his article he writes, in part: "How should one care for one’s parish priest?
 I would like to offer five particular ways in which one can do so: 1) Pray for him, 2) Understand his role, 3) Support his work, 4) Offer to help him, 5) Compensate him."

 On 2 February 2019, Archbishop Michael visited Saint Vladimir Church in Trenton NJ to celebrate the Feast-Day of the Meeting of the Lord.
 During the festal Divine Liturgy, His Eminence ordained Bohdan Chaikivskyi to the Holy Diaconate.
 “Many Years” to newly-ordained Deacon Bohdan!

-Archbishop Michael made his annual visitation to West Point Military Academy on Sunday, 27 January 2019, celebrating the Divine Liturgy in Saint Martin's Chapel for the Orthodox cadets.
+Archbishop Michael made his annual visitation to the United States Military Academy at West Point on Sunday, 27 January 2019, celebrating the Divine Liturgy in Saint Martin's Chapel for the Orthodox cadets.
 Caring for the spiritual needs of these future military leaders of our armed forces in the US Army are Archpriest Joseph and Presbytera Irene Frawley.